LOCATION 1: Mahurangi Heads Cemetery

 Unfortunately development and deforestation over time have silted up the river with the main

 channel now far shallower and navigable only at high tide.
-Dredging of the river is in abeyance as
+Dredging of the river, started in 2018

 The kauri-dotted farm north towards the top of the peninsular has been in the Lawrie family for six